Byskov-Soft/fifo-calc/README.md

   - As buy transaction will not be cleared before all bought items are matched with sold items.
 The database will keep track on how much there is still to sell.

+  - If you need to start over (e.g. if you forgot to import some transactions) You can reset the cleared flags and number of items tracking by running: `fifo reset-processed'

 [^1]: A cleared transaction, is a transaction that has been accounted for.
 It is tagged so that it
     is not included in future reports.